portive/quill-images/README.md

-# Readme
+# @portive/quill-images

-This is a complete image uploading and resizing solution for Quill.
+This is a complete image uploading and resizing solution for Quill that supports image uploading, image drag and drop, image resizing with image presets.
+Everything in this one package.

 It features: